 - Superior Seafood & Oyster Bar

-Explore garden district, enjoy the high energy and craziness of Bourbon Street.
-Definitely hit up Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how some what end up on Bourbon (lol).
-Enjoy the music, eat as much as your stomach allows you too because the food is that darn good, and have a cocktail (or two, or three…).
+Additional recommendations: Explore garden district, enjoy the high energy and craziness of Bourbon Street.
+Definitely hit up Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how end up on Bourbon (lol).
+Enjoy the music, eat as much as your stomach allows you too because the food is that damn good, and have a cocktail (or two, or three…).
 I still don’t feel like I can fully summarized a true New Orleans visit, because there’s truly something indescribable about the city.
-This is something you have to experience it yourself to believe it.
+I recommend you to add New Orleans to your list and hopefully you get to experience it yourself to believe it.